tinko26/ao/docs/environment/heap4ptr.md

 ## Initialization

-A heap can be initialized by clearing all its members.
+A heap can be initialized by clearing all of its members.

 ```c
 ao_heap4ptr_t * h;